DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Compiler

-When the whole pattern $p$ is symmetric, PLR performs strictly more computation than applying standard symmetry breaking on $p$.
-However, as discussed in Section~\ref{sec:decomposition_algorithm}, pattern decomposition prevents symmetry breaking in subpattern enumeration.
-Thus, PLR becomes the perfect technique to be applied to subpatterns since it preserves same computation as no symmetry breaking.
-We attempt to apply PLR to the first $k$ loops of vertex cutting set enumeration that is shared by all subpatterns.
-If PLR is feasible, the cost of optimized AST is estimated by the cost model to determine: 1) whether PLR is beneficial; and 2) the best $k$ value.
+When the whole pattern $p$ is symmetric, PLR still performs strictly more computation than applying standard symmetry breaking on $p$.
+We attempt to apply PLR to the first $k$ loops of the vertex cutting set enumeration that are shared by all subpatterns.
+If PLR is possible, the cost of the optimized AST is estimated by the cost model to determine: 1) whether PLR is beneficial; and 2) the best $k$ value.
 The reason that PLR may lead to worse performance is that, the benefit of eliminating redundant enumeration in $p'$ is overshadowed by code expansion for compute compensation.
+Note that there might be symmetry unexploited outside the subpattern $p'$.
+We leave exploiting such symmetry as our future work.